gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 * **Configuration store** defines a location from where the configuration data is read and and a syntax (the configuration is retrieved as a JSON Object by default)

-By default you can access the configuration in verticle by calling `config().get...`, however it does not support environment-specific configuration like for example Spring Boot.
+By default you can access the configuration in a verticle by calling config().get..., however it does not support environment-specific configuration like for example Spring Boot or MicroProfile.
 If you recall from the previous lab we used different configuration files for local vs OpenShift.
 If we like the same behavior in Vert.x we need to implement this ourselves.

 One thing that can seem a bit strange is that the **Config Retriever** reads the configuration asynchronously.
 So if we want to change the default behaviour we need to take that into consideration.